AnneHartebrodt/hyfed-pca/README.md

 </p>

 ## About
-**HyFed** is a framework to develop federated, privacy-preserving machine learning algorithms.
-It is developed at the Technical University of Munich (TUM).
+**Federated PCA** is a web based tool demonstrating the feasibiliy of federated learning, more specifically federated principal component analysis.
+It is developed at the Computational Biology Group at the University of Southern Denmark (SDU).
+The tool is based on the framework **HyFed** developed at Technical University of Munich (TUM).
-HyFed consists of four main components:
+Federated PCA consists of four main components:
 1. **WebApp** to set up the (hyper-)parameters of the federated algorithm
 2. **Client** to compute the local model and perturb it with noise
 3. **Compensator** to calculate the aggregated noise by aggregating the noise values from the clients